Skip to main content

 Before you begin

-For MacBooks with M processors, it is important to use Docker Desktop version 4.25.0 or later, ideally the latest available version.
+For MacBooks with M-series processors, if you aim to use Docker, it is important to install Docker Desktop version 4.25.0 or later, ideally the latest available version.

 Getting Started